Course Descriptions

 Arabic as a Second Language II (4 Credits)

-(Prerequisite: Arabic as a Second Language I or Advanced Placement Exam)
+(Prerequisite: Arabic as a Second Language I or Test-Out)

 Arabic as a Second Language III (4 Credits)

-(Prerequisite: Arabic as a Second Language II or Advanced Placement Exam)
+(Prerequisite: Arabic as a Second Language II or Test-Out)

 Arabic as a Second Language IV (4 Credits)

-(Prerequisite: Arabic as a Second Language III or Advanced Placement Exam)
+(Prerequisite: Arabic as a Second Language III or Test-Out)

 Biography of the Prophet Muhammad (saw) – Formerly Fiqh of Seerah (3 Credits)